Cape Painting and Carpentry, Inc.

 After Renovation (Back of House)

 Initial inspection uncovered termite damage in the back requiring replacement of the sill.
 Termite damage extended to the frame of the large basement window.
 Since there was some water damage to second floor large window from a former leaky roof, the homeowners decided to replace that.
 Ultimately they decided on new windows all around on the main floor, including double windows where there had been single windows in both the dining room (over the garage) and the back (master) bedroom, to increase light inside.
-This additional work was in part cosmetic, but the windows were old and a bit leaky.
-New windows allowed us to increase the amount of natural light in all seasons, add passive solar heat in winter, and increase air flow in summer.
-The windows were all energy saving and maintenance free.
+This additional work was in part cosmetic, but the windows were old and, as the homeowners said, "we'll spend less by doing it now, while you're here anyway."

 West Side